 - Customer facing staff will have their own cleaning kit to ensure ‘touch point’ areas are kept clean.

-Tickets should be pre-booked for paid exhibitions, walk-ins will be accepted if there is space.
+Tickets can be pre-booked for paid exhibitions.
 Visit the exhibition page in What’s On for details as timings may vary.
 Our free areas remain un-ticketed.

 Please continue to use the hand sanitisers provided at the entrance to the building and cafes.
 We will continue to keep to our stringent Covid-19 cleaning measures throughout the building.

-- We advise that tickets are pre-booked in advance for any special exhibitions, however walk-ins will be available if there is space when you arrive.
+- We advise that tickets are pre-booked in advance for any special exhibitions, however walk-ins will be available up to 5pm on a first come first served basis.
 Visit our What’s On page to book in advance.

 - No entry tickets are required to visit the permanent collection in the Living Area, East End Gallery, gallery shop, Sculpture Park or cafes.